-Esoy Hot Springs is one of only two natural thermal pools in Cebu.
+Esoy Hot Spring is one of only two natural thermal pools in Cebu.
 Up in the mountains nearby Catmon you can find not only this incredibly relaxing hot spring but it is right next to the equally amazing Ka-Tinggo Falls.
 Both of these attractions can be visited in one epic daytrip fro Cebu City.

-In this blog post, I will give you all the details you need to know such as how to get there, what to expect and how to make a booking in advance (required)
+In this blog post, I will give you all the details you need to know such as how to get there, what to expect and how to make a booking in advance (required).

-HOW TO GET TO ESOY HOT SPRINGS
+HOW TO GET TO ESOY HOT SPRING

 Catmon is a province to the north of Cebu City and takes about 1.5 hours to reach.
 It’s 57km in distance from Cebu City but the traffic can make this a very slow 57km-journey.
 I’d suggest leaving Cebu City early in the morning and watching the sunrise as you drive up to Catmon.
 This timing will also mean you have good lighting at Ka-Tinggo Falls and Esoy Hot spring because after 10 am it is pretty sunny above the falls and you want that early morning soft light.

 So, you will drive all the way to Catmon but then on the left-hand side, there is a sign that says Esoy Hot Spring.
 Take this road.
-You can follow the ‘Esoy Hot Springs’ pin on Google Maps, which is accurate.
+You can follow the ‘Esoy Hot Spring’ pin on Google Maps, which is accurate.

 I’ve attached the pin below.
 You won’t be able to miss the Esoy Hot Spring entrance on the left.
 It’s a big white gate with the information painted on the front.